moyano83/High-Performance-Spark/README.md

 To use a UDF you have to register it first like this `sqlContext.udf.register("strLen", (s:String) => s.lenght)` so you can use it after in SQL text.
 To use UDAFs you need to extend the `UserDefinedAggregateFunction` trait and implement some functions.

 #### Query Optimizer
 Catalyst is the SparkSQL query optimizer, which takes the query plan and transform it into an execution Plan.
 Using techniques like pattern matching, the optimizer builds a physical plan based on rule-based and cost-based optimizations.
-Spark might also use code generation used the _Janino_ library.
-For very large query plans the optimizer might run into challenges, that can be solved by converting the `DataFrame`/`Dataset` to an `RDD`, cache it perform the iterative operations and convert the `RDD` back.
+Spark might also use code generation using the _Janino_ library.
+For very large query plans the optimizer might run into problems, that can be solved by converting the `DataFrame`/`Dataset` to an `RDD`, cache it perform the iterative operations and convert the `RDD` back.

 #### JDBC/ODBC Server
 SparkSQL a JDBC server to allow access to external systems to its resources.
 This JDBC server is based on the HiveServer2.
 To start and stop this server from the command line use: `./sbin/start-thriftserver.sh` and `./sbin/stop-thriftserver.sh`.
 You can set config parameters using `--hiveconf <key=value>`.
 To Start it programmatically you can create the server with `HiveTriftServer2.startWithContext(hiveContext)`.